 If you are unhappy about the result of the complaint, you can request an internal review of the complaint or get an independent agency to take it further

-You may feel that the supports you receive are not what you agreed to, maybe you feel that your careworker is making decisions for you or you might disagree with the results or outcome of your National Disability Insurance Scheme (NDIS) assessment.
+You may feel that the supports you receive are not what you agreed to, maybe you feel that your support worker is making decisions for you or you might disagree with the results or outcome of your National Disability Insurance Scheme (NDIS) assessment.

-The National Disability Insurance Agency (NDIA), the organisation that coordinates the NDIS, handles all complaints in regards to the NDIS and their providers.
+The National Disability Insurance Agency (NDIA), the organisation that coordinates the NDIS, handles all complaints in regards to the NDIS and its providers.